Filtering by: Education

 Reconstructing Christian Faith Class

-• Week Two, Thursday, November 4, Bible, Part I: Formation, Accomodation, and Inspiration
+• Week Two, Thursday, October 24, Bible, Part I: Formation, Accommodation, & Inspiration

-• Week Three, Thursday, November 11, Bible, Part II: Books, Sections, and Trajectory
+• Week Three, Thursday, October 31 Bible, Part II: Books, Sections, & Trajectory

 View Event →